RobertDaleSmith/mouthpad-usb/esp32/README.md

 targets run in the ESP-IDF environment.
 Override `IDF_PATH` when ESP-IDF lives elsewhere.

+### Status LED

+The single user LED on the XIAO ESP32-S3 (GPIO 21) behaves like the nRF build:
+- slow blink while scanning for a MouthPad
+- solid on when connected, with a quick off/on pulse whenever USB HID traffic is forwarded

 ### Entering DFU without the BOOT button

 Open the TinyUSB CDC console (e.g., `screen /dev/cu.usbmodemXXXX 115200`) and send